Calling all outdoor enthusiasts, wildlife observers, environmental educators

 Friends organizations are crucial to the collective mission of the Refuge System to conserve and protect the wildlife of this great nation and help millions of Americans understand that their actions today determine the legacy we leave for tomorrow.

 Our Friends group has assisted with numerous projects and events including Public Lands Day water trail cleanup, archery days for local students, native tree planting, youth duck hunts, wildlife observation deck restoration, guided nature walks, Friends and Family Fun Days, Teach a Child to Fish Days.
-We have monthly business and planning meetings between September and May in Golden Shores or Lake Havasu City and rides can be provided for those coming from Parker, AZ.
+We have monthly business and planning meetings between September and May in Golden Shores or Lake Havasu City.

 No additional volunteer opportunities at this time.